 The Process Improvement Perspective

-We also see companies make a lot of customizations without looking at the entire value stream (the end-to-end process and relationships within the process) or without understanding what those customizations will do to other teams or departments.
+Our process improvement experts also see companies make a lot of customizations without looking at the entire value stream (the end-to-end process and relationships within the process) or without understanding what those customizations will do to other teams or departments.
 These same customizations typically translate to little standardization, which means variations in processes.